-Company recognises that proactive engagement with the community is integral to building trust and to deliver positive legacy.
-Failure to appropriately manage or meet local community stakeholder expectations may lead to dissatisfaction which has the potential to disrupt or prevent production and exploration activities and impact reputation.
-As such, the Sustainability Policy, the social responsibility components of the Sustainability Performance Standards and the Strategic Planning Standards are designed to support the Company's objectives of working with its community stakeholders to achieve their future aspirations and ensuring that, as a member of these communities, the Company strives to make a positive difference and to earn the trust of its community stakeholders.
+The Company recognises that proactive engagement with the community is integral to building trust and to deliver a positive legacy.
+Failure to appropriately manage or meet local First Nations Partners and community stakeholder expectations may lead to dissatisfaction which has the potential to disrupt or prevent production and exploration activities and impact reputation.
+As such, the Sustainability Policy, and the Social Responsibility components of the Sustainability Performance Standards and the Strategic Planning Standards are designed to support the Company's objectives with community stakeholders to help support their future aspirations.
+As a member of these communities, the Company endeavours to make a positive difference and to earn the trust of community stakeholders.
 Ultimately, the Company seeks an outcome where its communities are better off overall for the Company having been there.
-The following set of community principles guides the Company's approach to all stakeholder engagements:
+The following set of community principles guide the Company's approach to all stakeholder engagements:

-- Everyone plays a role in building positive community relations - We consider our community impact with each decision that we make - We want every interaction with our community stakeholders to be positive and aligned with our values - We listen and communicate regularly with our stakeholders about the things that matter to them, in an honest, timely and transparent way - · We work closely with our stakeholders, we share ideas and we look for opportunities to collaborate

-- We value our stakeholders, respect their beliefs, backgrounds and aspirations and we strive to achieve outcomes of mutual benefit - We strive to always leave a positive legacy so our communities are better off overall for Evolution having been there
+- Everyone plays a role in building positive community relations - We consider our community impact with each decision that we make - We want every interaction with our community stakeholders to be positive and aligned with our values - We listen and communicate regularly with our stakeholders about the things that matter to them, in an honest, timely and transparent way - We work closely with our stakeholders, we share ideas and we look for opportunities to collaborate - We value our stakeholders, respect their beliefs, backgrounds and aspirations and we strive to achieve outcomes of mutual benefit - We strive to always leave a positive legacy so our communities are better off overall for Evolution having been there

-The Company's social responsibility policies, procedures and standards cover various areas including Human Rights, Land Access, Stakeholder Engagement, Cultural Heritage and Traditional Custodians.
 Through the Sustainability Performance Standards focused on Social Responsibility, the Company ensures that every person covered by the standards recognises, understands and accepts their responsibility to: